Stephan Brandner: Controversies

-After the Halle synagogue shooting, Brandner shared a message on Twitter, criticizing that politicians were "lingering" with candles in front of synagogues and mosques, whereas the two casualties were neither Jews nor Muslims, but "organic Germans".
+After the Halle synagogue shooting, Brandner shared a message on Twitter, criticising that politicians were "lingering" with candles in front of synagogues and mosques, whereas the two casualties were neither Jews nor Muslims, but "organic Germans".
 Social Democratic politicians and associations of German lawyers called on Brandner to resign from his office as chairman of the Bundestag's Legal Affairs Committee.
 Brandner is close to the positions of the ultra-nationalist wing (Der Flügel) within the AfD.